debanga/debanga.github.io/README.md

 I have a personal interest in learning about latest advancements in the field of VR/MR, especially in the direction of light field and holographic displays.
 I am particularly interested in understanding the problem of Vergence Accomodation Conflict (VAC).
 Karl Guttag's [blog](http://www.kguttag.com/) is sweet.

-Currently working part-time on my pet-project [basement](https://debanga.github.io/basement).
+Also working part-time on my hobby-project [basement](https://debanga.github.io/basement).